21-22 May 2025 Programme

 The second day of the conference will start with an opportunity to explore the options for a future for a new definition of the second in greater detail and will then conclude with a session that highlights exceptional new opportunities for metrology and for new applications for metrology.

-9h00 to 10h45 - Session 4.
+9:00 to 10:45 - Session 4.
 New science and the definition of the second

 The field of time metrology has always advanced rapidly based on the outcomes of leading-edge research into the performance of atomic, optical and now, nuclear, clocks.
 This session will feature some of the latest advances made in the precision of optical clocks and the techniques for their comparison that now offer the possibility to agree a new definition for the second.

 The CCTF has initiated debate on a new definition for the second based on the frequency of more than one atom or ion.
-The key question to be discussed in the round-table session will be “When might a new definition for the second be agreed and what will be the preferred basis for it”?

 Hidetoshi Katori